JLefortBesnard/science_paper_sum/README.md

 Now you can download the script Science_paper_sum.py (on the top) Put the script into your newly created folder "science_papers_sum".
-Go back into your terminal with python or ipython activated and type
+Go back into your terminal with python or ipython activated and type:
 ```
 run Science_paper_sum.py
 ```